aws-samples/amazon-bedrock-serverless-prompt-chaining/DEVELOP.md

 cdk deploy --app 'python3 cdk_stacks.py' --all
 ```

-The demo will be hosted at `https://bedrock-serverless-prompt-chaining.my-domain.com`,
+The demo application will be hosted at `https://bedrock-serverless-prompt-chaining.my-domain.com`,
 behind Cognito-based user authentication.
 To add users that can log into the demo application, select the `bedrock-serverless-prompt-chaining-demo` user pool on the
 [Cognito console](https://us-west-2.console.aws.amazon.com/cognito/v2/idp/user-pools?region=us-west-2)